 Shelley enjoys experimenting with different media and techniques.
 She has a history with pastels, and a love for color.
 However, for a long time she worked in black and white with graphite as her main medium for her hyper-real drawings and portraits.

 Recent life circumstances has sent Shelley's artwork in a different direction.
 She began to paint in 2015, moving away from the physically demanding realism of her tightly rendered drawings.
-She has been teaching herself acrylics, and revisiting watercolor and gouache, which she has tinkered with here and there over the years.
+She has been teaching herself acrylics, and revisiting watercolor and gouache, which she has tinkered with quite a bit over the years.